SPANDigital/presidium-template-onboarding/content/_dev-environment-setup/03-environment-setup.md

 author: author
 ---

-Setting up environments to manage different software versions, e.g.,
+This article should contain information about setting up the  environments to manage different software versions.

+Examples include:

 * virtualenv
 * rvm, rbenv